-UAB has an economic impact on Alabama that exceeds \$7.15 billion annually and is key in growing a robust tech- and knowledge-based economy.
-In FY19, the UAB Bill L. Harbert Institute for Innovation & Entrepreneurship generated over \$6 million in revenue, 11 start-up companies, 37 licenses and 15 U.S. patents.
+At the same time, UAB continues to offer unrivaled research opportunities and novel academic programs, such as a new BS in cancer biology and PhD in neuro-engineering, the first programs of their kind in the nation.
+UAB graduate programs continue to rank highly in US News & World Report, with 17 programs in the top 25, including a Master's in Health Administration that is number one nationally.
+UAB has an economic impact on Alabama that exceeds \$7.15 billion annually and is key in growing a robust tech and knowledge-based economy for the Birmingham region and Alabama.

+The UAB Harbert Institute for Innovation and Entrepreneurship generated 83 intellectual property disclosures, 16 U.S. patents and seven start-up companies in FY2020 alone-the Institute's sixth straight year to achieve a positive bottom line, among only 20 percent of university tech transfer offices nationally to do so.
 Innovation Depot, in which UAB is a founding partner, is the largest high-tech business incubator in the Southeast, with 100 start-up companies and more than 1,000 employees.